What is a Resume?

 3. Keep it appealing.
 Use bolded or underlined headers to create distinct sections separated by at least one line of white space.
 Make sure your resume looks tidy and inviting to read.
 Clutter does not belong on your resume.

-4. Pay someone to write my resume for me.
-If you’re struggling with your resume and you’re wondering “how do I fix my resume” and get it just write – consider having someone write your resume professionally.
+4. Pay for help.
+If you’re struggling with your resume and you’re wondering “how do I fix my resume” and get it just right – consider having someone write your resume professionally.
 At the end of the day, if you aren’t confident in your writing ability or simply don’t know all the ins and outs of resume writing, consider seeking professional help.

 If you’re having trouble with formatting your resume, searching online for a template to use.
 There are plenty of free resume templates available, so it’s really just up to you to find one you like that gets the job done.